deanhet/home-dashboard/index.md

 Making use of the great [Dark Sky](https://darksky.net) API, this component provides a lot of value for not a lot of effort.
 I opted to make the 'feels like' temperature more prominent than the actual temperature.
 It's no use being prepared for it to be 15 degrees outside when it actually feels a lot colder than that.
 The API also returns what kind of icon should be shown so that gets matched up with a custom icon font that I built using [fontello](http://fontello.com/).

 ### Find my iPhone
-Shows current battery percentage and location of phones with the last time the location was updated at.
-Has the ability to ping device too.
+Shows current battery percentage and location of our phones with the last time their location was updated at.
+It also has the ability to ping a device too.

 ![find-iphone](assets/images/find-iphone.PNG)